Effective date: Sept 20, 2022.

 By its nature, social media data can be shared with people around the globe.
 The Social Networks and Third-Party Services that you choose to integrate with our Services may collect, store, and process your information from various locations around the world according to their own terms and privacy policies.

 Hootsuite maintains industry standard security safeguards to protect your information.
 This includes ensuring our employees receive appropriate security and privacy training and guidance so they are aware of the measures they need to implement to protect your information.

 Access controls are in place to limit access to your information to those who need it to perform their jobs.
 For example, information about you may be provided to our customer support specialists to help you with your requests.
 Individuals who are permitted to handle your information must adhere to confidentiality obligations.

 We encrypt data in transit and at rest, where appropriate, to ensure that your information is kept private.
 We undertake service provider security and privacy reviews to ensure that service providers follow our stringent requirements to safeguard your information, and we also enter into data protection agreements with our service providers.
 All payment information is fully encrypted and handled only by PCI certified organizations.
-More detailed information on our security practices is available in our Trust Center and Hootsuite Security Practices web pages.
+More detailed information on our security practices is available in our Trust Center, the Hootsuite Security Practices and the Sparkcentral Security Practices web pages.

 8. How long do we retain your information?

 In general for the Hootsuite Services, we do not permanently store Content from Social Networks.
 Rather, when you login to the Services, we retrieve data from Social Networks in real time so that it is displayed in the platform for viewing during your session.
 We store other Content that you produce (such as draft Content for publication on Social Networks) so that you can easily access this material on the Services.